AleksanderByglewski/configurator/README/README.md

 Import the object from the copied folder
     To import the object do something along these lines : import { UconfigsImplementationCanopyController as CanopySystem } from './objects/implementation_canopy/implementation'

+To force a rebuild of parent objects as well call hardBuildingStep CanopySystem1.handleEvent('hardBuildingStep')